jrfoulds/MixedMembershipWordEmbeddings/README.md

 * Python
 * Tensorflow
 * Java
+* Matlab (optional)

-It should work under windows and linux.
-I haven't tested it on MacOS but the code is implemented using cross-platform languages, so I expect it would work there as well.
+The code should work under windows and linux.
+I haven't tested this on MacOS but the code is implemented using cross-platform languages, so I expect it would work there as well.

 ## Data format